nemanjam/markdown/README.md

 - error handling for queries done with ErrorBoundary
 - loading state done with Suspense
 - authenticated user passed from root via context and available synchronously
-- images loaded using Next.js Image component with custom loader (backend part not implemented)
+- images loaded using Next.js Image component with custom loader
 - data fetching and server state implemented with React Query and custom hooks
 - initial query data passed from `getServerSideProps` using Hydrate provider
 - paginated queries for both posts and users